malicehightopp1/AquaRush/README.md

     Simple coin collection system
     - keeps track of the number of coins the player collects
     - used to buy powerups or boats
-- ### Boat selection system
+- ### Challenge system
-    Simple boat skin changing
-    - saves and keeps track of what boat the player is using
-    - some can be bought using the coins
-    - player starts with 3 basic boats
+    challenges that renew every 24 hours
+    - coin collection and distance challenges
+    - get rewards for finishing the challenges
   ![main menu](Assets/_Assets/Images/MainMenu.png)
 ---
 # core classes